emprcl/emprcl.github.io/content/_index.md

 # emprcl

-A modest venture into crafting unconventional music-making tools.
+A modest venture into crafting unconventional creative tools.

 ---